How to offset carbon emissions: a step-by-step guide

 • Scope 3: Other indirect emissions

-This category encompasses all other indirect emissions that occur in your value chain, both upstream and downstream.
+All other indirect emissions that occur in your value chain, both upstream and downstream.
 Examples include emissions from purchased goods and services, business travel, employee commuting, waste disposal, and the use of sold products.

 2. Identify opportunities to reduce carbon emissions